DevangThakkar/katacoda-scenarios/cloudconductor/dockerizing_for_CC/step2.md

 RUN pip3 install argparse
 </pre>

 In the Step 1, we had ensured that our scripts were available online in a git repo.
 Having set up our environment, we now import our scripts from the git repo using `git clone`.
+You will need to edit the clone command to point to your repository.
+The syntax for a `git clone` command is shown below:

 `git clone https://github.com/<USER>/<REPO>.git`{{copy}}